Saugeen Shores Winterhawks

-The Saugeen Shores Winterhawks are a senior hockey team in the WOAA Senior Hockey League based in Saugeen Shores, Ontario, Canada.
+The Saugeen Shores Winterhawks are a senior hockey team in the Ontario Elite Hockey League based in Saugeen Shores, Ontario, Canada.

 History

 With the construction of the Saugeen Shores Community Complex in 2000, there was considerable pressure to lure a senior or junior league team to the municipality, which had been without a permanent team since the Lakeshore Winterhawks folded in 1996.
 Following a short-lived attempt to share the Junior-B Owen Sound Greys in the first half of the decade, the Winterhawks entered the WOAA Senior Hockey League in 2007/08.
 The team took the name Winterhawks as a tribute to their predecessor, who played from 1989 until 1996, including their final three seasons in the WOAA senior loop.
 Former Lakeshore Winterhawk Don Matheson was named the first coach of the team, while defenseman Greg Thede was named captain.

 The team has become one of the most successful senior hockey franchises, both on and off the ice.
 They have won four league championships and attendance for home playoff games routinely exceeds one thousand.

+The team left the WOAA loop, along with 10 other clubs in the summer of 2023 to establish the Ontario Elite Hockey League, a senior "AA" league under the Ontario Hockey Association.